kylenessen/monarch_trailcam_classifier/tasks.md

 - add brightness and contrast sliders
 - confirmed banner is no longer persistent.
 Or at least inconsistent.
 - create optional notes field
+- Grids appear to be not rendering correctly.
+Only bottom and right sides show up when selecting or adding sunglight highlight
+- Z for zoom is awkward.
+Change to shift or space bar
+- make it so that you have to hold down a key, such as space to actually change the category of the grid
+- move UI elements to bottom instead of left panel
+- Fix UI bugs.